Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 ## Force upgrading

-In ServiceControl 5, it is also possible to perform a force upgrade on instances that still uses RavenDB 3.5 persistence, which will discard all the data in the current database and start with a fresh RavenDB 5 database.
+In ServiceControl 5, it is also possible to perform a forced upgrade on instances that still uses RavenDB 3.5 persistence, which will discard all the data in the current database and start with a fresh RavenDB 5 database.
 This is sometimes preferable on non-production and developer systems where the audit data has little value, or in situations where the [audit retention period](/servicecontrol/audit-instances/creating-config-file.md#data-retention-servicecontrol-auditauditretentionperiod) is low and a decision is made that the value of the temporally-limited audit data is not worth the complexity of following the [zero-downtime upgrades](../zero-downtime.md) procedure.

-Force upgrading instance does not require upgrading version 4 instances to 4.33.0.
+Force upgrading instance requires upgrading version 4 instances to 4.26.0 or later.

 ### Using ServiceControl Management